intersystems/git-source-control/docs/testing.md

   - Add, edit, and delete items on the remote.
 Add, edit, and delete unrelated items through Studio/VSCode.
 All changes should be pulled, committed, and pushed.
   - Add an item to an interoperability production and sync.
 Check out a new feature branch.
 The item should no longer exist in the production.
 Set the previous branch as the remote merge branch.
 Sync.
 The new item should exist in the production.
   - Add an item to a production and sync.
 Check out a new feature branch.
 The item should no longer exist in the production.
 Set the previous branch as the remote merge branch.
 Add a new item to the production.
 Sync.
 The production should now have both new items, and the source control output should show it automatically resolved a conflict.

+  ## Testing production decomposition
+  - Enable production decomposition in the git-source-control settings,  and add a mapping for PTD items to the /ptd subdirectory.
+  - In Basic mode, check out a new branch.
+Create a new production, add some items, and sync.
+Confirm a file for production settings and a file for each production item has been added to the /ptd subdirectory and pushed to the remote repository.
+  - In Advanced mode, create a new user.
+Log in and modify some items on the production.
+As the previous user, try to modify items in the production.
+I should not be able to modify those items modified by the other users.
+  - Revert some production items through the workspace view in the Web UI.
+The production should automatically update.
+  - In Basic mode, test deployment:
+    - Create a new namespace and enable basic mode and production decomposition.
+Set the default merge branch to the branch checked out on the other namespace.
+Sync and confirm that the new production has been created with all expected items.
+    - On the original namespace, delete and modify some items from the production, then sync.
+On the second namespace, sync again.
+The items should be deleted and modified to match.
+  - Test migration of a production to decomposed format:
+    - On the initial namespace, disable production decomposition.
+Create a new production and add a number of items.
+Sync and confirm it has been pushed to the remote repository.
+    - On the second namespace, sync and confirm the new production has been created.
+    - On the initial namespace, turn on production decomposition.
+From terminal, run `do ##class(SourceControl.Git.API).BaselineProductions()`.
+Confirm the Web UI includes changes for delete of the old production class and adds for all production items.
+Commit all items and push the branch.
+    - On the second namespace, turn on production decomposition.
+Sync.
+The production should be reloaded with no changes.